sigma-prj/esp-12-e-led-bar/README.md

 Creative Commons is not a party to its public licenses.
-Notwithstanding, Creative Commons may elect to apply one of its public licenses to material it publishes and in those instances will be considered the “Licensor.”
-The text of the Creative Commons public licenses is dedicated to the public domain under the CC0 Public Domain Dedication.
+Notwithstanding, Creative Commons may elect to apply one of its public licenses to material it publishes and in those instances will be considered the Â“Licensor.Â” The text of the Creative Commons public licenses is dedicated to the public domain under the CC0 Public Domain Dedication.
 Except for the limited purpose of indicating that material is shared under a Creative Commons public license or as